 Create a simple onboarding sequence.
 Confirm the purchase.
 Explain what happens next.
 Set expectations.
 Give the customer a way to ask questions.
 Share one helpful resource.
 Check whether the customer achieved the first meaningful outcome.
 This does not need to be complicated; it needs to be consistent.

 For service businesses, onboarding may include a welcome email, kickoff call, timeline, responsibilities, and communication rules.
 For product businesses, it may include setup guidance, care instructions, usage tips, and reorder reminders.
+Our guide to customer onboarding for small business explains this first-experience system in more detail.

 Use customer feedback before customers leave